caltechlibrary/git-desktop/_episodes/04-changes.md

 Now let's open up our data file in a spreadsheet program.
 In reality you'll want to make most changes to data files using code (we'll talk about this tomorrow), but for now we're going to manually make changes to see how things work.
 Some of the fields in the data file don't have weights.
 Let's add a some text in the first note field that the scale was broken.
 Save the file (Because you're working with a csv file Excel may complain.
 Make sure that your data file is still saved as a csv).

-When we switch back to Git Desktop, we see that something has happened in Changes tab.
+When we switch back to GitHub Desktop, we see that something has happened in Changes tab.
 Our data file appears in the left hand panel with a yellow star, which signifies that this file has been changed.
 In the right hand panel we can see that one line in our .csv file, shown in green, has been added (it includes the "scale broken" note).
 It also shows that the line without the note has been removed, shown in red.
 If we write a commit message these changes will be saved in our history.

 ![new_change](../fig/GitDesktopChanges4.png)

 When we look at the history tab, we can see our new commit in the list.
-It's got a completly different identifier.
+It's got a completely different identifier.
 Note that git only saves the history of changes, as opposed to multiple copies of files.
 This is why git works well for text files and code, but not so well for images and binary files.

 > ## Directories
 >
 > Two important facts you should know about directories in Git.
 >
 > 1. Git does not track directories on their own, only files within them.
-> Try adding a folder to surveys_daya
+> Try adding a folder to survey_data.
 >
 > Note, our newly created empty directory `directory` does not appear in
-> the chnges tab of Git Desktop.
+> the changes tab of Git Desktop.
 This is the reason why you will sometimes see `.gitkeep` files
 > in otherwise empty directories.
 Unlike `.gitignore`, these files are not special
 > and their sole purpose is to populate a directory so that Git adds it to
 > the repository.
 In fact, you can name such files anything you like.